10 Best Plants Identifier Apps in 2025 (Free & Paid)

-We have included paid apps that provide accurate and faster recognition, as well as apps that offer tips on how to take care of your plants if you’re someone with a passion for gardening.
+We have included both free and paid options that will help you quickly ID plants, as well as apps that offer tips on how to take care of your plants if you have a passion for gardening.
 So let’s take a look at the list we have prepared for you.
+Most of these apps are available on both Android and iPhones.

 PlantNet is a plant identifier app that can help you recognize different types of plants without much effort.
 It is capable of recognizing over 20,000 plant species in the world.
 You can use the PlantNet app to identify flowering plants, trees, grasses, conifers, ferns, vines, wild salads, and even cacti.